onzfonz/comp227/src/content/7/en/part7c.md

 ![browser tasks app with bootstrap notification](../../images/7/9ea.png)

 Let's add a message for the notification when a user logs into the application.
-We will store it in the `message` variable in the `App` component's state:
+We will start by storing a `message` variable in the `App` component's state:

 ```js
 const App = () => {